Compensating Factors In Mortgage Qualification On Manual Underwrites

 - The borrower is willing and able to put more than the minimum down payment required on the home purchase

-- 10% or more down payment on a home purchase without gifted funds is considered compensating factor
+- 10% or more down payment on a home purchase without gifted funds is considered a compensating factor

 - Borrowers having regard for credit and showing a history of re-established or established credit

 Borrowers have documented income from other sources such as the following:

 - overtime income but is not used as qualifying income

 - For example, if a borrower has a part-time job for at least a year but not quite two years is considered a great compensating factor

 If a new housing mortgage payment is less than the current rent payment, this is a huge compensating factor.

 Mortgage Borrower’s retirement accounts such as IRA, 401K, and Keogh Plans can be used as assets.

 - In order to make sure that taxes and early withdrawal are covered, lenders only allow 60% of the vested dollar amount